DILCISBoard/E-ARK-AIP/index.md

 sufficient to mention that descriptive, technical, preservation, and rights metadata can relate either to the IP as a whole or to individual representations.

+### Representations in the AIP

 As already mentioned, the structural requirements defined by the CSIP generally apply to the AIP.
 However, the AIP `representations` folder contains representations which are created as part of the AIP maintenance.
 If no mainteance operation was performed, this folder is not present.
 For this reason, the CSIP requirement which prescribes the presence of the `representations` folder is overruled by the following AIP specific requirement.

+<a name="aip-representations-optional"></a>**AIP-REPRESENTATIONS-OPTIONAL**: The
-**AIP-REPRESENTATIONS-OPTIONAL**: The Archival Information Package (AIP) folder COULD include a folder named representations.
+Archival Information Package (AIP) folder COULD include a folder named representations.
 This requirement overrules requirement *CSIPSTR9* defined by the CSIP.
 See also requirement *AIP-REPRESENTATIONS*.

-## Compound vs. divided METS structure
+### <a name="compdiv"></a>Compound vs. divided package structure

-In the following section a concrete example is used to describe the two alternatives of using either a *compound* or a *divided* METS structure in more detail.

-### Compound METS structure
+As mentioned, the ability to manage representations or representation parts separately is required because the digital data submissions can become very large.
+This is not only relevant for storing the AIP, it also concerns the SIP which might need to be divided before the data is submitted to the repository.
+And regarding the DIP, it requires the capability to reconstruct the DIP from an AIP which is decomposed into multiple parts.

+In the following, two approaches for describing the structure of the IP will be described with a focus on requirements of the AIP format: the *compound* structure is represented by one single structural metadata file, and the *divided* structure has one structural metadata file that references those of individual representations.
+An example will help to describe the two alternatives.

-The first case, as shown in Figure [3](#fig3), where a single METS file contains all references to metadata and data files contained in a package is called *compound* METS structure.
+If the *compound* METS structure is used, as shown in Figure [3](#fig3), a single METS file contains all references to metadata and data files contained in the IP.

 <a name="fig3"></a>
 ![Information Package structure](figs/fig_3_mets_root.png "One METS file in the root of the IP references all metadata and data files")